obidose/obidose-paperless-ngx-bulletproof/README.md

   - Postgres SQL dump
   - Paperless-NGX version
   - `manifest.yaml` with versions, file sizes + SHA-256 checksums, host info, retention class, mode & parent
+  - Integrity checks: archives are listed and the DB dump is test-restored; a `status.ok`/`status.fail` file records the result
 - Retention: keep last **N** days (configurable) and tag snapshots as **daily**, **weekly**, or **monthly** (auto by date)

 You can also trigger a backup manually (see **Bulletproof CLI**).